 If loss mitigation options fail, the servicer may either resume or initiate foreclosure or initiate another loss mitigation option.
-Failure occurs when:
+Failure occurs under any of the following circumstances:

-- The borrower does not perform under the terms of a written special forbearance agreement for 60 days; or - The borrower does not perform under the terms of a trial period used as a condition of loan modification or special loan servicing approval.
+- The borrower does not perform under the terms of a written special forbearance agreement for 60 days. - The borrower does not perform under the terms of a trial period used as a condition of loan modification.
 Servicers must continue to perform outreach efforts to borrowers for other workout alternatives.
-Borrowers' financial capacity will dictate whether a retention or disposition workout alternative is feasible. - There is no signed contract of sale within 3 months of a pre-foreclosure sale agreement; or if there is a signed contract of sale, settlement has not occurred within 6 months of the agreement; or the borrower notifies the servicer of withdrawal from the agreement; or the servicer notifies the borrower in writing that it has terminated the agreement.
+Borrowers' financial capacity will dictate whether a retention or disposition workout alternative is feasible. - There is no signed contract of sale within 3 months of a pre-foreclosure sale agreement; or if there is a signed contract of sale, settlement has not occurred within 6 months of the agreement; or the borrower notifies the servicer of withdrawal from the agreement; or the servicer notifies the borrower in writing that it has terminated the agreement for non-compliance.